BRAND NEW SUPPORT LUMBAR ROLL CUSHION AND SUPPORT

 - The "Lower Back Curve" is called the lumbar spine and curves inward and, like the cervical spine, has a lordotic or backward "C-shape".

-When the curves of the spine move out of line in different ways and are lacking their usual curve, it may lead to pain, deformity and neurologic dysfunction.
-Some abnormal curves are asymptomatic while other require treatment.
+When the curves of the spine move out of line in different ways and lack their usual turn, it may lead to pain, deformity and neurologic dysfunction.
+Some abnormal curves are asymptomatic, while others require treatment.

-Scoliosis is an abnormal curve of the spine where vertebrae are located laterally from the midline forming an "S-shape" when looking at someone from the back.
+Scoliosis is an abnormal spine curve where vertebrae are located laterally from the midline forming an "S-shape" when looking at someone from the back.

 2- What are the symptoms and signs of lumbar lordosis?

 Symptoms and signs of lumbar lordosis (lordotic spine) are not limited to but may include...

 - The appearance of being "swayback" or abnormal posture with an arched lower spine